isomerpages/pa-cdc/_our-programmes/Common Flagship Programmes/WeCare Arts Experiences@CDC.md

 with immediate family members, caregivers or befrienders and strengthen social ties.</p>
 <h4>Activities Supported by the Scheme</h4>
-<p>WeCare Arts Experiences@CDC supports ticket of up to $40 (excluding ticketing
+<p>WeCare Arts Experiences@CDC supports tickets, transportation, and light
-fees), transportation and light refreshments to facilitate the attendance of arts experiences for</p>
+refreshments to facilitate the attendance of arts experiences for</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>beneficiaries who are recipients of SSA’s services and assistance;</p>